Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When group members can base their own self-esteem, in part, on the group identity, they're more likely to contribute passionately to group success.
 But because those outside the group determine, to some extent, the quality of a group's identity, image management strategies might be necessary.

 Most important, intervene quickly when holding back occurs.
 If someone begins holding back, others who see it might also begin to hold back, too, because of the sucker effect, fatigue, performance matching, or other reasons.
 Early and effective intervention can limit holding-back contagion, and the damage holding back can do.
-First in this series Go to top Top Next issue: The Artful Shirker Next Issue
+Holding Back: I First issue in this series Go to top Top Next issue: The Artful Shirker Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info